danielagg/danielagg/README.md

 ---

-I'm a preacher for modular monoliths, Domain Driven Design, true CI/CD with Trunk Based Development, feature flags, fitness functions, procedural code and compartmentalizing volatile parts of our applications, rather than religiously de-coupling by functionality.
+I'm a preacher for modular monoliths with vertical slicing, Domain Driven Design, true CI/CD with Trunk Based Development and feature flags, fitness functions, procedural code and compartmentalizing volatile parts of our applications, rather than religiously de-coupling by functionality.

 I'm passionate about researching adaptable sofware architectures, enabling applications to gracefully evolve over time.
 I came to realize that in the ever-changing landscape of business needs and technological advances, having an adaptable architecture is crucial, providing the advantage of keeping the tempo of development rapid, without accumulating considerable technical debt.
 Yet, it remains common to not pay attention to plan and consistently maintain the architecture of our applications.